susnato/1st/README.md

-This is for the org readme .
+This is for the org readme.